datasciencelabs/datasciencelabs.github.io/pages/syllabus.md

 ### Final Project
 See [Project](https://datasciencelabs.github.io/pages/projects.html) tab on course website.

-#### Prerequisites
-Must have basic programming knowledge, and statistics knowledge at the level of Stat 100 or above.

 #### Required Textbook
 None.
 Instead, we have a list of recommended readings on the web site.